 The band were also shortlisted for the 2007 Australian Music Prize, and won The Best Emerging Artist section of that same award.
 In addition, Bluejuice supported major names like Tricky, We Are Scientists, The Specials, Dizzee Rascal, Souls of Mischief, Diverse, and played big gigs on festival bills such as Big Day Out, Splendour In The Grass, Homebake, Falls Festival, and Southbound.

 In 2008 the band took that momentum through a sizzling performance at the Splendour festival to sign a record deal with Dew Process (The Panics, The Grates, The Living End).
-The result of all that is the release of ‘Head of the Hawk'; the second record that will thrust their raucous pop derangement into ever-increasing public consciousness.
+The result of all that is the release of ‘Head of the Hawk'; the second record that has thrust their raucous pop derangement into ever-increasing public consciousness.

 “‘Head Of The Hawk’ is as close as we’ve come to a 3D document of the band – the stupidity and jokes and the darkness behind the material, the pop melodies and the aggression in the playing, and the dancing.
 Ah yes, the dancing.”